 A single dose of their venom contains enough toxins to kill up to 30 people!

 8.)
-Bite symptoms include local pain, severe swelling, nausea, numbness, bruising, vomiting, blistering, and tissue necrosis (tissue death).
+Bite symptoms include: local pain, severe swelling (at the bite point), nausea, numbness, bruising, vomiting, blistering, and tissue necrosis (tissue death).

 9.)
 Juvenile snakes feed primarily on small lizards or large insects.
 Adults feed on mammals, reptiles, amphibians, and sometimes other snakes.